The curse.

 But, this isn't the worst of it.

-My elder son has allowed the coercive control narrative - that I am dangerous and harmful to my children - as his rationale for his brother's psychosis.
-He is allowing it to organise his own fears, his own pain, to eclipse all that is good in him.
-And he wants me to agree that yes, I am responsible for all his sadness and suffering.
+And it appears to me now that my elder son is allowing whatever beliefs about me I accepted to keep everyone safe, to organise his own fears, his own pain, to eclipse all that is good in him.
+And he wants me to agree that yes, I am responsible for all his sadness and all his suffering.
 In short that I must be responsible for service user getting overwhelmed by life and a lifestyle that includes drugs.
-But there doesn't seem to be anything beyond his need for me to agree?
+So I must have caused his difficulties too!

-My mom and sister thought I was out of order, driven him to it?
+My mom and sister thought I was out of order, that I'd driven him to it?
+Driven him to what though?
 And no way could I find my way back to my previous professional career, I was broken. absolutely broken.
 But no way would I tell my mom what had really happened - which is really sad isn't it.
-Especially as I'd told my sister...and she had said something like, 'it's your own fault'.

 OK...what am I not seeing?